‘Absolutely furious’ Gregg Wallace ‘unfollows’ John Torode as he fails to back him publicly

 John also admitted that the hosting duo have had their fair share of fights.

-Gregg’s own response, which included blaming a “handful of middle-class women of a certain age,” has resulted in further backlash, with many branding his comments misogynistic and dismissive.
+Gregg’s own response, which included blaming a “handful of middle-class women of a certain age”, resulted in further backlash, with many branding his comments misogynistic and dismissive.

 Read now: Every shock allegation made about Gregg Wallace as he steps down from MasterChef